-Forest cover loss is a persistent problem with 6,5 Mha lost annually on a global scale in the period from 2010 to 2015 (FAO, 2015).
-Next to the implications on biodiversity, fauna habitats, and local communities, deforestation causes 11% of the global greenhouse gas emissions of which parts can be attributed to illegal deforestation (FAO, 2018).
-Current forest monitoring systems using remotely sensed data, are widely available (FAO, 2020).
-However, to effectively action illegal deforestation these systems are often too reactive, are hampered by cloud cover, or are not inclusively developed, implemented and used by stakeholders in well-defined protocols.

-Early Warning Systems (EWS) have the potential to deliver accurate and timely information on likely deforestation events in order to inform decision-making and adoption of response actions.
-The World Wide Fund for Nature (WWF) is developing an EWS program with the aim to predict deforestation 6 months in advance and enable national and local governments to act on illegal deforestation as early as possible in the deforestation chain.
-Hence, the approach is two-fold: develop technological predictive capabilities and follow a development and implementation process to ensure proper on the ground enforcement practices.
+Forest cover loss is a persistent problem with 10.2 Mha gross deforestation annually on a global scale in the period from 2015 to 2020 (FAO, 20201).
+Besides implications for biodiversity, fauna habitats, and local communities, deforestation causes 11% of the global greenhouse gas emissions of which parts can be attributed to illegal deforestation (FAO, 20202).
+Forest monitoring systems that use remotely sensed data are widely available (FAO, 20203).
+To effectively curb illegal deforestation however, these systems are often too reactive, are hampered by cloud cover, or are not inclusively developed, implemented and used by stakeholders in well-defined protocols.
+Early Warning Systems (EWS) have the potential to deliver accurate and timely information on likely deforestation events in order to inform decision-making and adoption of interventions.
+The World Wide Fund for Nature (WWF) is developing an EWS program with the aim to predict deforestation 6 months in advance to enable national and local governments to act on illegal deforestation as early as possible in the chain of deforestation events.
+Hence, the approach is two-fold: 1) develop technological predictive capabilities and 2) follow a development and implementation process to ensure proper on-the-ground enforcement practices.
 The EWS program is based on an agile approach which allows the technical and operational feasibility to be tested on a small scale before rolling out to larger landscapes.
 To this end, a proof of concept (PoC) and pilot were developed by WWF and partners in Central Kalimantan, Indonesia.
-Initial results look very promising: the technical feasibility of predicting deforestation 6 months in advance of the event was demonstrated through a machine learning model with user's accuracy of ~80% and corresponding detection rate of up to 46%.
-Secondly, local stakeholders have started in-field interventions leveraging a dashboard that visualizes the deforestation predictions and allows follow up of alerts.
-Thirdly, several governance mechanisms were set up to further improve intervention protocols, ensure active engagement of local stakeholders.
-This paper showcases EWS's innovative proposition and set up, discusses early results and provides an overview of next steps.
-An Innovative Early Warning System To Tackle Illegal Deforestation (10667)
+Local stakeholders have started in-field interventions leveraging the EWS dashboard that visualizes the deforestation predictions and allows follow-up of alerts.
+Several governance mechanisms were set up to further improve intervention protocols, ensuring active engagement of local stakeholders.
+Encouraged by the promising uptake of the system, the EWS program is currently being rolled out for further pilots within the landscapes of Sarawak (Malaysia), Gabon, Suriname and Guyana.
+Calibrating and applying the predictive deforestation model to these respective landscapes resulted in good model performance across all landscapes (>80% User's accuracy and 40-50% detection rate).
+This paper showcases EWS's

-An Innovative Early Warning System To Tackle Illegal Deforestation (10667)

-Anouk van Stokkom, Jorn Dallinga, Michael Debuyser, Dirk Hoekman, Boris Kooij (Netherlands), Pablo Pacheco, David Thau (USA), Suzanne Valkman and Hans Beukeboom (Netherlands)
+An Innovative Early Warning System to Tackle Illegal Deforestation (10885) Anouk van Stokkom, Jorn Dallinga, Michael Debuyser, Dirk Hoekman, Boris Kooij (Netherlands), Pablo Pacheco, David Thau (USA), Suzanne Valkman, Hans Beukeboom and Judith Ament (Netherlands) innovative proposition and setup, discusses preliminary results and provides an overview of the next steps.

-An Innovative Early Warning System To Tackle Illegal Deforestation (10667)

-Anouk van Stokkom, Jorn Dallinga, Michael Debuyser, Dirk Hoekman, Boris Kooij (Netherlands), Pablo Pacheco, David Thau (USA), Suzanne Valkman and Hans Beukeboom (Netherlands)
+An Innovative Early Warning System to Tackle Illegal Deforestation (10885) Anouk van Stokkom, Jorn Dallinga, Michael Debuyser, Dirk Hoekman, Boris Kooij (Netherlands), Pablo Pacheco, David Thau (USA), Suzanne Valkman, Hans Beukeboom and Judith Ament (Netherlands)